ric2b/Vivaldi-browser/chromium/docs/website/site/administrators/certificate-management-extension-api-on-chrome-os/index.md

     start the enrollment process, see for example [chrome.browserAction](https://developer.chrome.com/extensions/browserAction).
-    * The first time the user tries to connect to a network that requires a client certificate for authentication, Chrome OS can automatically open the extension if the following required step has been taken by the
+    * The first time the user tries to connect to a network that requires a client certificate for authentication, ChromeOS can automatically open the extension if the following required step has been taken by the
     administrator:
     The network must be configured by policy to use client certificates for